 - Adjust the quantity of Thandai powder as per your taste.

-- In the absence of moulds, you can set it in paper cups or in shallow cake pans or in ice trays also.
-My mother in law always set it in ice trays after taking out the divider in between.
+- In the absence of molds, you can set it in paper cups or in shallow cake pans or in ice trays also.

-- Always cover the kulfi with lid or aluminium foil before freezing it otherwise ice crystals will be formed on it and deteriorate the taste of kulfi.
+- Always cover the kulfi with a lid or aluminum foil before freezing it otherwise ice crystals will be formed on it and deteriorate the taste of kulfi.